jackhu008/locust/README.md

 docker run -p 8089:8089 -v /c/Users/[Windows_user]/Documents/JHU/Locust:/mnt/locust -it --entrypoint bash locustio/locust:1.3.1
 ```

+**Test:**
+Browse to http://localhost:8089/ to confirm that you can see the Locust UI.

 # Create a custom Docker image with a custom locustfile and the official base image

 Create a Dockerfile to copy a custom locustfile into the base image locustio/locust:1.3.1: